 5. Discuss and review their security

-Especially in the information destruction industry, be sure to ask about that vendor’s policies and procedures on security and the measures that they take to insure it through the entire destruction process.
+Especially in the information destruction industry, be sure to ask about that vendor’s policies and procedures on security and the measures that they take to ensure it through the entire destruction process.

 By following these important steps, you’ll be confident that you’ve partnered with the right information destruction and security vendor.